Olical/EventEmitter/README.md

 **Evented JavaScript for the browser**

 This script adds the EventEmitter class to your browser.
-It has the same API and functionality as the NodeJS implementation.

 So you can listen for and emit events from what ever objects you choose.

+Version 2 deters from the NodeJS implementation slightly but it is lighter and faster.

+The main thing it lacks is the emitting of a warning when you create over 10 listeners for an event.

+## Known bugs

+I only know of one at the moment, you can not remove listeners assigned via `once`.

+If you find any more, please put them in the issues section.

 ## API